gobeyondidentity/customer-docs/contributor-guide/doc-site-maintainer-handbook.md

 ### ZWE command reference

 The ZWE command reference guide is published under References on the doc site.
-It's updated automatically from the zowe-install-packaging repo by using GitHub Actions ((https://github.com/zowe/zowe-install-packaging/actions/workflows/zwe-doc-generation.yml)[https://github.com/zowe/zowe-install-packaging/actions/workflows/zwe-doc-generation.yml]).
+It's updated automatically from the beyond-identity-install-packaging repo by using GitHub Actions ((https://github.com/beyond-identity/beyond-identity-install-packaging/actions/workflows/zwe-doc-generation.yml)[https://github.com/beyond-identity/beyond-identity-install-packaging/actions/workflows/zwe-doc-generation.yml]).

-- This action runs whenever there is a change to zowe-install-packaging (which is where zwe is defined, so any change to zwe commands will trigger this action).
+- This action runs whenever there is a change to beyond-identity-install-packaging (which is where zwe is defined, so any change to zwe commands will trigger this action).
-- This action generates the zwe documentation and creates a PR to the Zowe docs-site repo.
+- This action generates the zwe documentation and creates a PR to the beyond-identity docs-site repo.
 If there are no changes to zwe, then no PR is created.
-This is an example PR that was created: https://github.com/zowe/docs-site/pull/2076.
+This is an example PR that was created: https://github.com/beyond-identity/docs-site/pull/2076.
 Therefore, changes will get merged into staging branch on a consistent basis for the release process.

-For Zowe doc maintainers, ensure that you review and merge PRs titled **Update zwe server command reference** from branch **auto-update-zwe-reference** during new release preparation.
+For Beyond Identity doc maintainers, ensure that you review and merge PRs titled **Update zwe server command reference** from branch **auto-update-zwe-reference** during new release preparation.